justinbourb/theMachine/README.md

 7) Event delegation
 8) It uses window.addEventListener('beforeunload') to record the time the page/game was left.
 Resources continue to accumulate in real time (as calculated when the game is reopened).
 9) Contains at least one example of functional programming
 10) Cheat codes are available to jump to the next breakpoint type levelUp() in the console or if you want a fresh start, type restart()
+11) Intentionally minimalist UI (true to the original app)

 Full description: